I.N.T.E.R.E.S.T.S.

 Entertainment, Sports and Theater Selections)

 First, or at least what I know always needs to be first (hasn't always been but I'm working on it...) is my relationship with Jesus Christ which began in 1976.
 My testimony page deals with how that came about and what it means to me, in my marriage and every aspect of life.
-I also share how my husband of 27 years, Rex, and I got together and have stayed together.
-F.U.R.B.A.L.L.S. is about our "furry kids", Heidi, Colby, Archie, Jesse, Salina, Rosemary, Meg, and our dearly departed Farley, Tessa, Gus, Popeye and Harvey.
+I also share how my husband of 37 years (as of 2016), Rex, and I got together and have stayed together.
+F.U.R.B.A.L.L.S. is about our "furry kids", Jasmine, Ty, and our dearly departed Heidi, Colby, Farley, Tessa, Gus, Archie, Jesse and Susie; along with Popeye and many other "piggies" (guinea pigs).

 Next is my creative outlet, crocheting, which I learned in 1979 and have done a lot of ever since!
 I also sew and cross-stitch, but concentrate almost exclusively on crochet now.
-My favorite things to make are table runners and afghans, especially "pineapple" pattern, as well as baby and Barbie dresses, and Christmas ornaments.
+My favorite things to make are baby clothes, scarf/hat sets, potholders, Barbie dresses, table runners and afghans (especially "pineapple", join-as-you-go motifs, spiderweb, post stitch), and Christmas ornaments.
 Two reasons I love to crochet are:

-If you are interested in having me do any custom crocheting for you, see my "Comfort N'Joy" page for pictures of some of my specialties, or E-mail me!
+If you are interested in having me do any custom crocheting for you, see my online crochet photo album and my crochet pages on this site for pictures of some of my specialties, E-mail me, or visit my Etsy page which will be online as of Sept.
+2019 (search for Blessnfluff Creations!).

 I have a few collections (limited by lack of space, time, and money):